Keto Sweeteners – What is the Best Sweetener for a Keto Diet?

 These sugar alcohols should be avoided on a keto diet.
 Some of these may also cause some GI distress like bloat, cramping and diarrhea.

-Natural Sweeteners that should be avoided on a keto diet:
+Natural Sweeteners that should be avoided (or used in extreme moderation) on a keto diet:

 - Cane Sugar